Hugh Marlowe: Early life

-Marlowe was born in Philadelphia, Pennsylvania.
-He was born Hugh Herbert Hipple.
+Marlowe (née Hugh Herbert Hipple) was born in Philadelphia, Pennsylvania.
 He was of primarily English ancestry, his family having been in what is now the northeastern United States since the early colonial period.
-Hipple had several ancestors on the Mayflower; through his father he was descended from Myles Standish through Standish's son Alexander Standish and he was also descended from Isaac Allerton and Isaac Allerton Jr. and American Revolutionary war hero Ichabod Alden through whom he is descended from John Alden.
-Through his mother he was descended from John Endecott.
+Hipple had several ancestors on the Mayflower; through his father, he was descended from Myles Standish through Standish's son Alexander Standish.
+He was also descended from Isaac Allerton and Isaac Allerton Jr. and the American Revolutionary War hero Ichabod Alden, through whom he is descended from John Alden.
+Through his mother, he was descended from John Endecott.

 Career

 Stage

 Marlowe began his stage career in the 1930s at the Pasadena Playhouse in California, first under his birth name, then as John Marlowe.
-He was first seen on the Broadway stage in New York City in Arrest That Woman (1936), permanently settling on Hugh Marlowe as his stage name.
+He was first seen in Arrest That Woman (1936) on Broadway, settling on Hugh Marlowe as his stage name.
 His Broadway appearances included Kiss the Boys Goodbye, The Land Is Bright, Lady in the Dark, Laura, and Duet for Two Hands.

 In 1939 and 1940, Marlowe was a voice actor in two network radio programs.
-He performed the role of Jim Curtis in the soap opera Brenda Curtis, and he played the title character in the first radio version of The Adventures of Ellery Queen.
+He performed the role of Jim Curtis in the soap opera Brenda Curtis, and he played the title character Ellery Queen in the first radio version of The Adventures of Ellery Queen.